apache/mesos/docs/testing-patterns.md

 ### Why messages sent outside the OS process are not intercepted?
 Libprocess events may be filtered (see `libprocess/include/process/filter.hpp`). `FUTURE_PROTOBUF` uses this ability and sets an expectation on a `filter` method of `TestsFilter` class with a `MessageMatcher`, that matches the message we want to intercept.
 The actual filtering happens in `ProcessManager::resume()`, which fetches messages from the queue of the received events.

 *No* filtering happens when sending, encoding, or transporting the message (see e.g. `ProcessManager::deliver()` or `SocketManager::send()`).
-Therefore in the aforementioned example, `ExecutorRegisteredMessage` leaves the slave undetected by the filter, reaches another OS process where executor lives, gets enqueued into the `CommandExecutorProcess`' mailbox and can be filtered there, but remember our expectation is set in another OS process!
+Therefore in the aforementioned example, `ExecutorRegisteredMessage` leaves the agent undetected by the filter, reaches another OS process where executor lives, gets enqueued into the `CommandExecutorProcess`' mailbox and can be filtered there, but remember our expectation is set in another OS process!

 ### How to workaround
 Consider setting expectations on corresponding incoming messages ensuring they are processed and therefore ACK message is sent.